zoidz123/zoidz123.github.io/docs/order-flow-auction.md

 #### Genesis Epoch Delivery Period

 Wallets are allowed to set a `Genesis Epoch Delivery Period` which starts immediately after the `Genesis Epoch Duration` and marks the end of the Delivery period for the first epoch.
-Sources of order flow must deliver the set `Notional` amount by the end of this period.
+Sources of order flow must deliver the set `Notional` amount by the end of this period (i.e. this is the maximum delivery period).

 #### Generic Delivery Period